 Baylor ends 8-game home losing streak in 55-27 win over ACU

+“It wasn’t a perfect game.
+We have a lot we have to correct, but we saw a lot of flashes,” Rhule said.
+“Our guys can go out there and enjoy a win, and most importantly they can enjoy a win at home.
+They can walk out and see their family and friends, they can hug their moms, dads and grandparents and know their work was not for naught.”

-The Bears piled up 606 total yards and scored their most points since the 2016 season while snapping an eight-game home losing streak.
-They were 0-6 at home last year in coach Matt Rhule’s first season.
+The Bears snapped an eight-game home losing streak, piling up 606 total yards and scoring their most points since also having 55 in their 2016 season opener.
+They were 0-6 at home last year, including losses in the first two games of the season against teams that had never won a game against a Power Five team.

 Returning starting quarterback Charlie Brewer and graduate transfer Jalan McClendon from North Carolina State combined to throw for 311 yards.